Bushnell women improve to 5-2 with win over Multnomah - NewsBreak

 CORVALLIS, Ore. — After a trip to the LA Bowl last season, the Oregon State Beavers are going bowling once again.
 In a first-time matchup, Oregon State draws Florida in the Las Vegas Bowl at Allegiant Stadium.
 This will be another early bowl game for OSU, as they'll play...

-University of Oregon to open new School of Computer and Data Sciences in 2023
+School of Computer and Data Sciences to open at University of Oregon in 2023

 In fall of 2023, the University of Oregon will open its brand new School of Computer and Data Sciences.
 The school will be housed within the College of Arts and Sciences division, offering classes to all students, while also being a hub for researchers.
 This follows a five-year commitment to...